zainnadeem/OO-Vehicle-ios-0616/README.md

       4. Current Direction: 0 (north)
   4. Planes have an additional property called altitude.
 To summarize:
     1. Top altitude for a plane will be 30,000.
 Starting altitude is 0.
-    2. Planes can increase/decrease altitude, so we need `increaseAltitude:` and `decreaseAltitude:` methods.
+    2. Planes can increase/decrease altitude, so we need `increaseAltitude` and `decreaseAltitude` methods.
 Increasing and decreasing altitude will take you to 30,000 and 0 respectively.
     3. Weight is 255,000
     4. Top speed is 614
     5. Current speed is 0 to begin with